roatienza/pc2pix/README.txt

 Compile CUDA code for Chamfer Distance and EMD.
-Note: Needed only if point cloud autoencoder will be trained. cd external/tf_ops/emd make cd ../../..
+Note: Needed only if point cloud autoencoder will be trained.
+Compiling is tricky since it may require changes on the makefile to setup tensorflow and cuda lib/header paths. cd external/tf_ops/emd make cd ../../..